 Liverpool’s next major challenge was against city rivals Everton in November.
 The Reds were still undefeated in the league at this point and were clearly out for revenge for the previous season’s loss of the league title.
 Furthermore, Everton had knocked Liverpool out of the League Cup mere days before.

-The scoring was opened by Liverpool midfielder Steve McMahon after a wonderful through ball from John Barnes, and Peter Beardsley added a second when the ball dropped to him just inside the box – after a blocked shot by Aldridge set up by a beautiful back-heel from Barnes leading to a cross – and he thundered it into the top corner with his left foot.
+The scoring was opened by Liverpool midfielder Steve McMahon after a wonderful through ball from Barnes, and Beardsley added a second when the ball dropped to him just inside the box – after a blocked shot by Aldridge set up by a beautiful back-heel from Barnes leading to a cross – and he thundered it into the top corner with his left foot.
 His technique was perfect – it was classic Beardsley – with the Kop absolutely thunderous in its appreciation.
 Liverpool’s form continued throughout 1987 and, by the turn of 1988, Liverpool were still unbeaten in the league, a massive 13 points ahead of second-placed Nottingham Forest, then managed by Brian Clough.

 Arsenal were a point behind Forest in third, and they came to Anfield in mid-January in a match that set a record for a television audience for a single league game.
 They would see another outstanding Liverpool display, with the opening goal being one that summed up Liverpool’s skill, attacking flair and work ethic.

-After Barnes dribbled past several defenders and put the ball into the box, Ray Houghton had a shot at goal that was blocked and cleared towards the touchline by Tony Adams in some classic English defending.
-As the ball ran towards the touchline, Steve McMahon sprinted after it, putting his foot on it to stop it going out of play – almost going into the stands himself – before turning back for the ball, sidestepping past an Arsenal defender and playing a lovely pass into Beardsley inside the box, who fired a shot at John Lukić, who couldn’t hold onto it.
+After Barnes dribbled past several defenders and put the ball into the box, Houghton had a shot at goal that was blocked and cleared towards the touchline by Tony Adams in some classic English defending.
+As the ball ran towards the touchline, McMahon sprinted after it, putting his foot on it to stop it going out of play – almost going into the stands himself – before turning back for the ball, sidestepping past an Arsenal defender and playing a lovely pass into Beardsley inside the box, who fired a shot at John Lukić, who couldn’t hold onto it.
 The ball fell to John Aldridge at the back post who slid in to put the ball in the back of the net.
 Words really do not do it justice; it was hard work and beauty, all in one.